rackerlabs/support-how-to/content/cloud-sites/cloud-sites-faq.md

 help.

-You can do a WHOIS search to find the administrative email and the current registar for the domain.
+You can do a WHOIS search to find the administrative email and the current registrar for the domain.

 #### What happens if my Cloud Sites domain registration expires?